 Uses a single sign on (SSO) service URL to authenticate the user provided by Web Help Desk.

 The CAS server sends the user back to Web Help Desk and attaches a "ticket" to the Web Help Desk URL.
 Web Help Desk submits the ticket to the CAS validate URL to obtain the authenticated user name.

 See Deploy SSO with CAS 2.0 for details on how to set up CAS 2.0 on your Web Help Desk Tomcat server.

 Provides the authenticated user name to Web applications using the

-You can use Windows Authentication Framework Light Edition (WAFFLE) at your own risk for Web Help Desk servlet authentication.
-SolarWinds does not support this method of SSO.
+Use Windows Authentication Framework Light Edition (WAFFLE) at your own risk for Web Help Desk servlet authentication.
+SolarWinds does not support this SSO method.

 |HTTP Form Value||Forwards the authenticated user name through an HTTP name/value pair instead of an HTTP header.|